rag-fish/noesisnoema-pipeline/README.md

 ---

 ## Optional: run on Google Colab
-You can do the same on Colab.
-We provide a helper notebook that includes a preset model selection dropdown with options for distilgpt2, llama3-8b, mistral, gemini, and jan-v1-4b.
-The notebook lists available `.gguf` files interactively, allows you to choose one, and lets you download files directly to a mounted Google Drive folder if desired.
+You can do the same on Colab using the helper notebook.
+Choose a `repo_id` and download `.gguf` files directly to a mounted Google Drive folder or local Colab storage.

 **Notebook**: `gguf_downloader_colab.ipynb`
 Usage:
-1. Upload the notebook to Colab and run the first cell to install deps.
+1. Upload the notebook to Colab and run the first cell to install dependencies.
 2. (Optional) Mount Google Drive if you want to persist models.
 3. Log in with your HF token (fine‑grained, Read; enable *Gated repos: Read* if necessary).
-4. Pick a preset from the dropdown or type an exact `repo_id`.
+4. Enter the `repo_id` of the model you want.
-5. The notebook lists `.gguf` files → choose one → **Download** directly to your mounted Drive or local Colab storage.
+5. The notebook lists `.gguf` files → choose one → **Download**.

 ---